datastring/forgetful-notes/content/_index.md

 {{</columns>}}

-## Website Stack
+## About this Website

-Stressed Silica is hosted with [GitHub Pages](https://pages.github.com/), generated using [Hugo](https://gohugo.io/), and themed with [Amethyst](https://github.com/64bitpandas/amethyst), a free alternative to [Obsidian Publish](https://obsidian.md/publish) that is derived from two existing projects, [Quartz](https://quartz.jzhao.xyz/) and [Hugo Book](https://github.com/alex-shpak/hugo-book).
+Forgetful Notes is hosted with [GitHub Pages](https://pages.github.com/), generated using [Hugo](https://gohugo.io/), and themed with [Amethyst](https://github.com/64bitpandas/amethyst), a free alternative to [Obsidian Publish](https://obsidian.md/publish) that is derived from two existing projects, [Quartz](https://quartz.jzhao.xyz/) and [Hugo Book](https://github.com/alex-shpak/hugo-book).
 You can find the [Source Code](https://github.com/datastring/amethyst) of the site on GitHub.

 > [!info] Heads-up!
 >